aewshopping/eleventy_githubpages_minimal/README.md

 My starting premise is that I am going to copy the output directory `_site` to the repo (noting that I need to rename the output directory to `docs`), rather than do what you should normally do which is .gitignore it.

-If you select this option in settings **you will need to run the build process remotely** to create the build directory and then push this all to the repo (the same branch).
+For this option **you will need to run the build process remotely** to create the build directory and then push this all to the repo (the same branch).

 Steps are: